-I am proud to announce that Love & War: the World War II Letters of Arthur Smook, which I edited is now available on Amazon.com in print and for Kindle.
+I am proud to announce that Love & War: the World War II Letters of Arthur Smook, which I edited, is now available on Amazon.com in print and for Kindle.
 This has been a labor of love for me as I have edited 450 letters that my father wrote to my mother during World War II down to all or part of 150.
 There are also two wonderful letters that my mother wrote to her parents when she visited my dad in Paris, Texas, just before he was shipped to Europe.
 I have received some wonderful reviews.
 Here is an article printed by the Register-Star Newspaper on August 10, 2015, and here is one written by Catherine Kirkpatrick for the New York Book Society posted on August 30.

 The story begins with Arthur’s joshing letters to Cornell pal Sylvia and turns to passion after they become engaged during a home leave.
 Sylvia visits the young Infantry 1st Lieutenant in Texas but they do not marry.
 He is shipped overseas in October 1944, fights in the Battle of the Bulge, and is one of the few in his unit to survive.
 Arthur writes passionate letters from the front, receives four purple hearts and a bronze star, and survives to command prisoner stockades as he waits to be returned to the states.
 His feelings and descriptions about all of these events are expressed in a manner that is always articulate and heartfelt: sometimes humorous, sometimes painful.

 Arthur Smook was caught up in the events of the era: Hitler's death, the Yalta Conference, the death of FDR, and the dropping of the atomic bomb in the context of an individual's wartime life.
 The letters interweave these historic moments with everyday life in foxholes and a longing to return to his love in a way that compels us to keep reading.

 The book is available in both print and Kindle versions on Amazon.com.